+Output Configuration At- Туре Meaning

+tribute

-Output Configuration Attribute Туре Meaning oiio:RawColor int If nonzero, writing images with non-RGB color models (such as YCbCr) will keep unaltered pixel values (versus the default OIIO behavior of automatically converting from RGB to the designated color space as the pixels are written). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to a memory buffer.
+oiio:RawColor int If nonzero, writing images with non-RGB color models (such as YCbCr) will keep unaltered pixel values (versus the default OIIO be-

+havior of automatically converting from RGB to the designated color

+space as the pixels are written).

+oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for

+example by writing to a memory buffer.